QCD thermalization: Ab initio approaches and interdisciplinary connections: Equilibration in QCD kinetic theory

 \subsubsection{Numerical realization of bottom-up thermalization}

-We will discuss here the numerical implementation of bottom-up kinetic evolution from the overoccupied initial phase space distribution in \Eq{eq:focc} to to thermal Bose-Einstein distribution.
-Specifically, we will discuss the implementation in Ref.~\cite{Kurkela:2015qoa} of the leading order collision processes described in \Sec{sec:elastic} and \Sec{sec:coll}.
-We will express our results in terms of the ’t~Hooft coupling $\lambda=N_c g^2=N_c 4\pi\alpha_S=1$ for simulations where the initial anisotropy is set to $\xi_0=10$.
+The thermalization time scales in the previous discussion were only parametric estimates.
+We will now discuss the results of a numerical implementation of the bottom-up kinetic evolution from the overoccupied initial phase space distribution in \Eq{eq:focc} to the Bose-Einstein distribution~\cite{Kurkela:2015qoa}.